 (TH) production, respectively, may influence ACE, AngII, and Ang 1-7 levels.
 Studies have shown that overactive thyroid glands exhibit elevated plasma levels of ACE or AngII, while hypothyroidism tends to reduce these levels (38).
-Direct thyroid involvement has been inked to COVID-19, with cases of subacute thyroiditis for reported in conjunction with mild COVID-19.
-However, to subacute thyroiditis is not the sole thyroid condition linked (or COVID-19.
-Instances of thyrotoxicosis induced by 14 thyroxine have also been documented.
-Several studies is have delved into the occurrence of subacute thyroiditis have delved thyrotoxicosis in cases with severe recovide thyrotoxicosis in cases with severe recovide thyrotoxicosis of 50 COVID-19 apatients revealed a reduction in total T3 and thyroidstimulating hormone (TSH) levels in 56% of the patients.
+Direct thyroid involvement has been linked to COVID-19, with cases of subacute thyroiditis reported in conjunction with mild COVID-19.
+However, subacute thyroiditis is not the sole thyroid condition linked to COVID-19.
+Instances of thyrotoxicosis induced by thyroxine have also been documented.
+Several studies have delved into the occurrence of subacute thyroiditis and thyroxine-induced thyrotoxicosis in cases with severe COVID-19 requiring intensive care unit admission.
+Recently, a retrospective analysis of 50 COVID-19 patients revealed a reduction in total T3 and thyroidstimulating hormone (TSH) levels in 56% of the patients.
 The decline in T3 was particularly pronounced in cases with severe SARS-CoV-2 infection.
 Previous findings have suggested that expression levels of ACE2 are heightened in the thyroid and exhibit positive and negative correlations with immune signatures in both females and males.
 Moreover, TMPRSS2, another enzyme involved in SARS-CoV-2 entry into cells, is expressed in the thyroid.
 These findings suggest that the thyroid gland may be involved in SARS-CoV-2 infection.
 Further studies are needed to clarify the mechanisms by which SARS-CoV-2 affects thyroid function and to develop strategies to mitigate these effects (36).